Asymptotic covariances for functionals of weakly stationary random fields: Introduction

 \subsection{Plan of the paper}

 The rest of the paper is organized as follows.
-In Section \ref{prelim} we give some preliminaries regarding cross covariograms and regularly varying functions.
+In Section \ref{prelim} we ensure the well-posedness of \eqref{set indexed}, prove \eqref{covfirsteq} and give some preliminaries about cross covariograms and regularly varying functions.
 In Section \ref{exact asymptotics} we prove Theorem \ref{isoasymptotics}.
 In Section \ref{nnfGF} we apply Theorem \ref{isoasymptotics} to prove multi-dimensional central limit theorems for non-linear functionals of stationary Gaussian fields, giving several examples.
-Finally, in Section \ref{sectionfinal} we construct a class of examples where Theorem \ref{isoasymptotics} can be applied when $K$ is not radial.
+Finally, in Section \ref{sectionfinal} we show that $\eqref{problem}$ for $A$ with continuous covariance function $K$ can be reduced to the same problem for a radial, continuous covariance function $K_{\text{iso}}$, providing a class of non-Gaussian, non-stationary, weakly stationary random fields where this reduction principle can be applied.